samiranrl/Carrom_rl/README.md

 ## What to submit?

+Python is preferred.

 ## To Do

 - Fix Theta
 - Handle exceptions on closing the connection
 - Save Visualization to a file
-- Running experiments in parallel
-- An improved agent
+- Test if scores are updated properly
 - Refactoring and cleaning up code
-- Ensuring that it runs on SL-2 Machines
+- SL-2 Machines
-- Add rule to not sink queen in the beginning
+- Add visualization speedup parameter(with ranges)

 ## License